Turbodunker/lsm-bpf/Pattern-definition.md

 Note: merge 5+6 into design decisions
 ### Objective
 * High-level description of what the objective of the pattern.
 This must testable by quantitative methods.
-* Example: Block read-operations for one or more specified directories and all files in that directory.
+* Example: Block read-operations for one or more user-specified directories and all files in that directory.
 Opening and writing to files are ok.
 This should only work 1-level of the directory, ie. not recursively.
+(NOte: should this work for all userS?)

 ### Trigger
 * The system call triggering a kernel function to hook into.
 Note that we are not hooking into syscalls via tracepoints.
 This does not seem like a part of lsm and neither does it seem like a good idea for our purposes.
 See [Using syscalls can cause TOCTOU issues](https://isovalent.com/blog/post/file-monitoring-with-ebpf-and-tetragon-part-1/)